illlustr/NAIIVE/content/_index.md

 <div class="mb-12">
 {{< hextra/hero-subtitle >}}
-  Technology is constantly evolving, and so are we.&nbsp;<br class="sm:block hidden" />We ⨝ are here to help you adapt to new situations&nbsp;<br class="sm:block hidden" />leverage new possibilities, and expand new frontiers.
+  Technology is constantly evolving, and so are we.&nbsp;<br class="sm:block hidden" />We ⨝ are here to help you adapt to new situations,&nbsp;<br class="sm:block hidden" />leverage new possibilities, and expand new frontiers.
 {{< /hextra/hero-subtitle >}}
 </div>